khilnani/s3sync.py/README.md

 By default, the script backups the following locations:

 - Pythonista:
-  - Files downloaded to and restored from the `~/Documents` directory
+  - Files downloaded to and restored from the `~/Documents` directory.
 - Linux/mac os:
-  - Files downloaded to and restored from the working directory, not the directory containing the script
+  - Files downloaded to and restored from the working directory, not the directory containing the script.
-  - Example: From this directory, run `python s3sync.py`
+  - Example: From this directory, run `python s3sync.py [ACTION]`
+    - ACTION: Optional, any of the commands displayed when the script is run.

 ### Configuration